nirzezak/trash_picking/README.md

   * Points that the trash should be picked up from - relative to the trash object
     * For example, a water bottle should be picked up from a point close to the lid if it's standing and picked from above rather than the center
   * Trash type - for deciding which bin the trash should be thrown to
+  * If, for some reason, mirroring the trash to the other side causes unexpected behavior with gripping points, `mirrored_gripping_points` field can be added to ensure correct behavior on mirrored trash location
+* Random summon components should automatically include your new trash in the simulation
+  * Other summon components should manually be given your trash config to do so

+#### Summon Components
+`summon_component.py` `configs/trash_configs.py`